wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 optional in the design we described above, because the reset signal is sent after all iterations have committed.
 No cache lines could have either timestamp be non-zero.
 If, however, the commit and abort optimization is used, the latter must be performed, because there can be speculative state lines in the system even if all iterations have committed.

+In general, no speculative cache line can be evicted from the cache, which causes information loss.
+The cache controller should prioritize for speculative cache lines such that they are evicted after non-speculative lines.
+One exception, however, is S-O lines whose creation timestamp is zero.
+They can be written back to memory safely.
+If a request hitting the evicted S-O line is broadcasted on the bus, and it hits nowhere, and in addition there is a S-M line on the same address, then we know that the S-O line of creation timestamp zero must have been evicted.
+The line is read from the main memory